mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    material.setSigmaA(sigma_a)
    material.setSigmaT(sigma_f)
    ...

-.. warning:: Users may not use Material IDs which are greater than or equal to 10,000 since these are reserved by OpenMOC for internal use only.

 For many simulations, defining the nuclear data cross-sections by hand in a Python script is cumbersome and error-prone.
 As a result, OpenMOC includes the ``openmoc.materialize`` module for importing nuclear data cross-sections from an HDF5_ or a Python pickle_ binary file.
 The ``materialize(...)`` routine is used to import data and instantiate ``Material`` objects returned via a Python dictionary_.
 The use of the ``openmoc.materialize`` module to import HDF5 and pickle binary files is illusrated in the following snippet: